Giving pains: The cost of grant-making

 This study suggests that many funders should be more active in considering the costs created by their application processes and redesign them to reduce ineligible and unsuccessful applications and streamline processes.
 Simple improvements can help them achieve this, such as publishing funding priorities and criteria, providing an eligibility checker and ensuring application forms make all questions visible upfront, avoid repetition and are able to be saved during the process.

 More funders should also take much bolder steps, creating funder collaborations, using joint application forms and striving to reduce the number of ineligible and unsuccessful applications they receive.
 Interventions such as matching platforms may also help but need to be designed carefully to avoid inadvertently increasing overall system costs.
 For example, in one modelled scenario where a matching platform draws in many new applicants to a funding source they were previously unaware of, the proportion of funding that ends up being used to deliver charitable activities falls from 80% without the matching platform, to 50% with it.
+This issue can be managed through careful design of the platform, as long as funders are alive to the risk and choose to actively manage it.
+For instance, Brevio enables a funder to see how many charities on the platform would be eligible as they enter their funding criteria.
+They can then choose to widen the criteria if there are few eligible charities or narrow it to reduce the likely number of unsuccessful applications.

 There are funders who have been leading the way in making both incremental improvements and more fundamental changes to their processes.
 They have demonstrated the feasibility of doing so and the positive impacts that flow to all involved.
 It is clear, however, that this kind of action is not yet taking place at scale across the funding landscape.